**This post contains affiliate links

 - Emergency Medical, Flight Delay / Cancellation, Lost / Delayed Luggage Insurance

 If you’re looking for the best sign up bonus in Canada, then check out the American Express Business Platinum Card which gives you 75,000 points when you charge $7,000 to your card in the first three months of card membership.
 Yes, that’s a lot of money you need to spend, but 75,000 points get you three roundtrip tickets to anywhere within the continental U.S and Canada or a flight to Europe with points left over if you book via the Amex Fixed Travel Program.
-You don’t get hotel status upgrades with the Business Platinum card (the regular Platinum card does), but you earn a straight 1.25 points per $1 spend which may appeal to people do the majority of spending on categories that are related to restaurants or travel.
+You don’t get hotel status upgrades with the Business Platinum card (the regular Platinum card does), but you earn a straight 1.25 points per $1 spend which may appeal to people who do the majority of spending on categories that are related to restaurants or travel.
 Like the personal Platinum Card, this is one of the best credit cards with lounge access.

 American Express Gold Rewards Card